kimfalk/live-project/README.md

 # The MovieGEEK Installation Guide

 The MovieGEEK is a website originally implemented to accompany my book, Practical Recommender Systems.
-However this folder is used for the manning LiveProject, which will go live soon.
+However this folder is used for the manning LiveProject, which is currently in MEAP.

 The website is not intended as a standalone tutorial or a plug-and-play website for you to install and use for your own content.